 To write effectively for a niche market, you will have to focus on choosing your theme well (i.e., of interest and use to your audience) and developing it so that it conveys an essential message your audience not only needs to read but recognizes the need to read.

 I will not expound on theme as much of what I might say here is on this blog’s theme archives already.

 You have in you a memoir that someone will want to read—find your niche, write for it, and market to it.
 You will find yourself saying, “I have found the audience for my memoir!”

 Good luck.
-Let me know if you think writing a niche memoir will work for you.
+Let me know if writing for a niche memoir market works for you.